AFSP Central Texas

 If you think someone is thinking about suicide, assume you are the only one who will reach out.
 Here’s how to talk to someone who may be struggling with their mental health.

-Through an ongoing town hall series, Elevating the Voices in Our Field with Expertise in Diverse Communities, AFSP is convening experts in mental health and suicide prevention from diverse communities to help elevate voices, improve public understanding of their range of experiences, and support their unique needs.
+Through our ongoing series, Elevating the Voices in Our Field with Expertise in Diverse Communities, AFSP is convening experts in mental health and suicide prevention from diverse communities to help elevate voices, improve public understanding of their range of experiences, and support their unique needs.

 Join the AFSP Central Texas Chapter